ubc-subbots/triton/src/triton_example/README.md

     ### Published Topics
     - `component_one/out` (`std_msgs/msg/String.msg`) : Output string.

-- `component_two` : A component node (`exampe::ComponentTwo`) which adds `"and ComponentTwo"` to any string it recieves.
+- `component_two` : A component node (`example::ComponentTwo`) which adds `"and ComponentTwo"` to any string it recieves.
 Also notifies pipeline of success once it recieves 25 string messages.

     ### Subscribed Topics
     - `component_two/in` (`std_msgs/msg/String.msg`) : Input string.